pavlobaron/jen_fsm/README.md

 jen_fsm
 =======

-A tiny Finite State Machine for Java, partially inspired by [Erlang/OTP's gen_fsm](http://www.erlang.org/doc/man/gen_fsm.html).
-Inspired means not dogmatically reimplemented (which would be quite a challenge on the JVM), but as far as it is possible and reasonable on the JVM or in the "standard" Java at all.
+A tiny Finite State Machine for Java, heavily inspired by [Erlang/OTP's gen_fsm](http://www.erlang.org/doc/man/gen_fsm.html).

 Probably the biggest functional difference between gen_fsm and jen_fsm is the latter's ability to register and use dynamic state methods in addition to gen_fsm-similar static state methods and global handlers.
 This allows for configuring FSMs from DSLs or simply manipulating them at runtime.